replicate/cog/docs/getting-started.md

 ## Build an image

 We can bake your model's code, the trained weights, and the Docker environment into a Docker image.
-This image serves inferences with an HTTP server, and can be deployed to anywhere that Docker runs to serve real-time inferences.
+This image serves predictions with an HTTP server, and can be deployed to anywhere that Docker runs to serve real-time predictions.

 ```
 $ cog build -t resnet